top of page

 From: Hake Betken seine Duven (1988)

-Note - Land Wursten is a former salt marsh region east of the mouth of the river Weser.
+Note - Land Wursten is a former salt marsh region east of the mouth of the River Weser.
 Like Frisia proper, Land Wursten was a free farmers republic.
 An area where the Frisian language was spoken until the eighteenth century.
-Read also our post Joan of Arc an inspiration for Land Wursten.
+Read also our blog post Joan of Arc an inspiration for Land Wursten.

 Wolves and saints

 An additional remark.
-In December 1211, monk Emo of the monastery at Wittewierum, a village in Frisia (modern province Groningen), stayed at the Abbey of Saint Loup on his way to the Pope in Rome.
+In December 1211, monk Emo of the monastery at Wittewierum, a village in Frisia (modern province of Groningen), stayed at the Abbey of Saint Loup on his way to the Pope in Rome.

 Saint Francis taming the wolf at Gubbio